 The Research Objectives of the programme are:

-to improve our modelling and understanding of the flow, flames, and acoustics of combustors with net zero fuels (work package 1).
-Success will be measured by the ability of the models to predict flame and acoustic behaviour outside the regimes tested.
+to improve our understanding of the flow, flames, and acoustics of combustors with net zero fuels (work package 1), and generate reliable and accurate models suitable for stability prediction.
+Success will be measured by the ability of the models to predict flame and acoustic behaviour outside the regimes tested (R-KPI 1).

 to develop new simulation and optimisation tools for modelling and prediction of thermoacoustic instabilities in combustors with net zero fuels (work package 2).
-Success will be measured by the ability to represent complex thermoacoustic behaviour in lower order models with accuracy sufficient for design.
+Success will be measured by the ability to represent complex thermoacoustic behaviour in lower order models with accuracy sufficient for design (R-KPIs 2, and 3).

-to apply advanced geometry optimisation, combined with the models in work packages 1 and 2, to the mitigation of thermoacoustic instabilities (work package 3).
-Success will be measured by how resistant the new proposed geometries are to thermoacoustic instability and how these geometries can be adapted successfully when information about new fuels arrives.
+to apply advanced geometry optimisation, combined with the models in work packages 1 and 2, to the mitigation of thermoacoustic instabilities, generating tools that can be used by current and future generations of aircraft engine designers to achieve net zero flight (work package 3).
+Success will be measured by how resistant the new proposed geometries are to thermoacoustic instability and how these geometries can be adapted successfully when information about new fuels arrives (R-KPIs 4).

-to generate tools that can be used by current and future generations of aircraft engine designers to achieve net zero flight, while also training the doctoral candidates who will go on to develop and implement these tools within research institutions and industry (all work packages).
+to train doctoral candidates who will go on to develop and implement the tools from work package 3 within research institutions and industry (work package 4).
+Success measured through the graduation of DCs, and the publication of new tools.

+Several Research Key Performance Indicators (R-KPIs) are defined in table 1.1 to quantify when the research objectives are met.
+Where applicable R-KPIs are linked to deliverables and milestones, providing a structured approach to achieve the project aims.